 How to Cook With Figs

 The heavily sweet taste of figs is a natural match with many savory foods.
 For specific ideas, see these 10 Quick Fig Recipes.
-Or, come up with your own winning combination by keeping in mind the fact that figs are particular delicious with:
+Or, come up with your own winning combination by keeping in mind the fact that figs are particularly delicious with:

-- Aged Cheese figs are famously delicious with blue cheeses, but their sweetness makes them work with any salty aged cheese (Blue Cheese-Stuffed Figs are my favorite)
+- Aged Cheese figs are famously delicious with blue cheeses, but their sweetness makes them work with any salty aged cheese.

 - Citrus, in particular lemon and orange